 Many legends in the industry have left their pizza empires in Naples, Italy to teach at our pizza school.
-Dubbed the “Master of Pizza Napoletana” by the Michelin Guide, Chef Enzo …
+Dubbed the “Master of Pizza Napoletana” by the Michelin Guide, Chef Enzo Coccia, author of “The Neapolitan Pizza, a Scientific Guide on …

 Honoring the pig and the ancient craft of charcuterie is Chef Brian’s passion.
 Since salumi is among the world’s most popular pizza toppings, we are excited to host him at the Pizza University & Culinary Arts Center.